-- Login to Vehicle Tracker Application.
-From the main menu, go to “Admin” > “Roles”.
+4. From the main menu, go to Admin > Roles.

-- Under Privileges, enable Click Scripts in the same way you did for the application.
+Under 2.
+Privileges, enable ScriptApps privileges in the same way you did for the application.

 Creating a Click Script

-To add a click script, go to Development -> App Builder.
+1. To add a click script, go to Admin > Development > App Builder.
 This will show you a list of your Apps.
-Click on an App or create a new one.
-In the Click Scripts section click on Add new Click Script, this will open up the Edit Click Script window.

 Here you should specify a name for the new Click Script.
 Choose the “Geofence” kind.
 “Enabled” option determines whether the script will be executed on actual geofence modifications.
 “Edit” button will take you to the “Script Editor” window.